Project Manager: Scheduling

 Experienced

-PROJECT MANAGER: SCHEDULING
+PROJECT MANAGER: Scheduling

-Ross Group is seeking a Senior Scheduling Manager / Project Manager to lead and oversee scheduling strategy across multiple construction projects while managing and mentoring a team of schedulers.
+In this position, you will lead and oversee scheduling strategy across multiple construction projects while managing and mentoring a team of schedulers.
 This role combines strong construction project management experience with advanced scheduling expertise, particularly in Primavera P6, to ensure projects are delivered on time, within budget, and to the highest quality standards.

 • Collaborate with Project Managers, Superintendents, and Estimating during preconstruction and project execution.